 Wrong Turn 2021 Takes a Very Different Direction

 If you’re a horror fan who loathes remakes, Wrong Turn 2021 will be equal parts refreshing and frustrating.
 Writer Alan McElroy apparently had no interest in a paint-by-numbers remake.
 Don’t go into this new version expecting a slasher movie either.
 In fact, McElroy and director Mike P Nelson (The Domestics) have more interest in making an A24-themed folk horror than anything resembling a cannibal backwoods horror flick.
 Yes, you’ll still find collection of earnest, hip young folk wandering the Appalachians.
 But Wrong Turn 2021 puts a contemporary ‘woke’ spin on his cast.
 Where you’ll find the most difference is in the movie’s politics and ‘villains”.
 Yes, you read that right – a Wrong Turn movie with politics.
-That is, Wrong Turn 2021 exchanges the deformed hillbilly cannibals for a secret society who abandoned society pre-Civil War in anticipation of America’s collapse.
+That is, Wrong Turn 2021 exchanges the deformed hillbilly cannibals for a secret clan who abandoned society pre-Civil War in anticipation of America’s collapse.

 Yes, you read that right – a Wrong Turn movie with politics.

 Here, McElroy and Nelson subvert audience expectations of the source material.
 If the remake’s first act reinforces culture clash stereotypes, the second act tries to get you to question who the villains are this time around.
 Specifically, Wrong Turn 2021 tries to shroud its horror in moral ambiguity.
 Like recent folk horror outings, The Apostle and Midsommar, the violence here is also less frequent and less cartoonish, but far more shocking than the 2003 original.
 There’s also less emphasis on jump scares and more of a focus on atmosphere and tension.
 For the most part, Nelson succeeds in crafting some surprisingly effective suspense.
-In fact, Wrong Turn 2021’s second act impresses right up until things off the rails in the movie’s final 20 minutes or so.
+In fact, Wrong Turn 2021’s second act impresses right up until things go off the rails in the movie’s final 20 minutes or so.

 Lapses in Logic and an Overstuffed Story Drag Down The Third Act